Tyre Nichols' family launches touching and very personal tribute

 SACRAMENTO -- Sunsets, outdoor spaces, and emotions cut through in a very personal display in Sacramento: It's the world seen through the eyes of Tyre Nichols.

-Several of his photographs are now on display for his community to take in.
+Several of his photographs went on display Friday for his community to take in.

+"Even though my brother is not here with us in the flesh, that his spirit, people can feel that.
+They can identify with him," said his older sister Keyana Dixon.

+"This is where Tyre was born.
+This was where Tyre was raised.
+So this is a huge part of Tyre's life, Sacramento.
+So it's important we give back to Sacramento," said Yizar.

 The money raised will go towards resources for young fathers, as Tyre was a young father himself.
-It will also support after-school activities in underserved communities and creative arts programs.
+It will also support after-school activities in underserved communities and creative arts programs for prospective college students.

-Tyre's Godsister, Latoya Yizar, says it's important the money raised goes right back into his own community.
+"In the heaviness of it all, I told myself that the only way I could live through this pain was to do something to honor him every day while giving back to the community," said Dixon.

+Bidding on his photographs will wrap up Sunday, June 12th when the Tyre Nichols' Skate Park is unveiled at Regency Park in Natomas.

 for more features.